 10. Help out, for the right reasons: People who volunteer for selfless reasons live longer than those who do no charity or volunteer work.
 (However, those who volunteer for self-centered reasons do not reap the same life-extending benefits!)

 11. Don’t worry: A study from the University of Texas found that those with a positive attitude were significantly less likely to become frail compared to negative Nellies.
 The scientists suggested that a positive outlook might affect health by altering the body's chemical balance.
-But then again … see number 12.
+But then again … see No. 12.

 12. Embrace your inner Grinch: This one goes against expectations, but here goes.
 Based on data from a large, 10-year survey, older Germans who were more pessimistic tended to live longer, healthier lives than their counterparts with a more positive outlook.